ElektraInitiative/libelektra/doc/tutorials/specification.md

 sudo kdb mount `pwd`/spec.ni spec:/sw/org/app/\#0/current ni
 ```

-Using the command below you can list the directory of the concrete file that is used by Elektra.
+Using the command below you can get the location of the concrete file that is used by Elektra.

 ```sh
 kdb file spec:/sw/org/app/\#0/current